kesun/bots-and-macros/README.md

   * Bots for various event, battle, and story modes.
 * Steam community market. ([Dummy-proof generator version](http://konishi.graphics/test/)) [OUT OF DATE]
   * Bot for camping an item for a particular price and auto-purchase (bulk purchase option available)

+## NOTE:
+The bots are tailored for my own devices and needs, they will almost likely not fit your needs perfectly, hence modifications will be mandatory if you want to tailor them to suit your purposes.